Spacexplorer11/Space_Dodge/README.md

 Make sure it is correct for your computer

-Secondly, open the terminal on your computer and type the following one after another: pip install pygame pip install simpleaudio
+Secondly, open the terminal on your computer and type the following one after another: pip install pygame, pip install simpleaudio

-If pip install simpleaudio doesn't work use pip install https://github.com/hamiltron/py-simple-audio/tree/master.
+If pip install simpleaudio doesn't work use, pip install https://github.com/hamiltron/py-simple-audio/tree/master.